swisscyberstorm/swisscyberstorm.com.2017/6-2-about-board.md

 permalink: /about/association/
 parent: About
 ---
 The Swiss Cyber Storm association was founded on November 15, 2012 by a group of cyber security enthusiasts.
 We want to find and support young cyber talents.
 We want to bring them together with cyber security professionals.
-That's why we conduct the Cyber Security Challenge and the Swiss Cyber Storm Conference.
-With the great help of the Swiss Department of Foreign Affairs and Finance, we are hosting this years European Cyber Security Challenge.
-A competition with 6 partner nations (UK, Spain, Germany, Austria, Rumania and Switzerland)
+That is why we conduct the Cyber Security Challenge and host the Swiss Cyber Storm Conference.
+With the great help of the Swiss Department of Foreign Affairs and Finance, we are hosting this year`s European Cyber Security Challenge.
+A competition with 6 partner nations (UK, Spain, Germany, Austria, Rumania, and Switzerland)

 <h2>Board</h2>